Go back to all articles

 For instance

 Birkenstock increased the performance of its website by two times while getting ready for a big sale.
 The company wanted to check the endurance of its platform and asked PFLB for help.
-The team used the client’s Google Analytics data, designed a relevant load-testing scenario, and conducted the test using one of the best load testing tools – PFLB.
+The team used the client’s Google Analytics data, designed a relevant load-testing scenario, and conducted the test using one of the best online load testing tools – PFLB.
 The results didn’t validate the first iteration: the web-server caching had not been configured, and NGINX configurations were not optimal.

 To improve the platform, PFLB helped Birkenstock with a detailed list of site optimization recommendations.
 The company implemented them, and then the PFLB team rechecked the software: the core issues turned out to be minimized, and the average response time decreased to 3 seconds and less, and the number of concurrent visitors increased from 300 to 700.